 In theory, the shorter-term option will have greater time decay than the farther-out option.
-Selling a calendar spread over an earnings announcement has an even bigger benefit because it capitalizes on a sharp decline in option implied volatility after the earnings announcement.
+Selling calendar spreads over an earnings announcement has an even bigger benefit because it capitalizes on a sharp decline in option implied volatility after the earnings announcement.
 The option implied volatility increases just before the earnings announcement because of uncertainty and often the option implied volatility in the near-term option is greater than the longer-term option.
 This creates another opportunity for us.
 Why would the near-term options have a higher IV?

 The majority of retail traders are options buyers and they drive the price of the near-term options up.
 The demand for the longer-term option is not as high because the options are more expensive (on a dollar basis) and retail traders are looking for the home run (biggest percentage gain).
 The demand for the near-term option is higher than the demand for the longer-term option hence they are more expensive (higher IV) than the longer-term option.

 Institutions can’t get enough size off to make it worth while.
 If enough retail traders start buying calendar spreads the “edge” to this strategy will eventually narrow to the point where retail traders won’t bother with it.
 There is also trade management required if the stock makes a big move in this calendar put option strategy (or call).

-When we enter a calendar spread we are buying a call that expires a week from Friday and we are selling the call that expires this Friday.
+When we enter calendar spreads we are buying a call that expires a week from Friday and we are selling the call that expires this Friday.
 We obviously need to make sure the stock has weekly options.
-Since we are neutral on the stock, puts can also be used with equal efficacy, and if the stock is trading right at the strike price the put calendar spread will be trading for the same price as the call calendar spread.
+Since we are neutral on the stock, puts can also be used with equal efficacy, and if the stock is trading right at the strike price the put calendar spreads will be trading for the same price as the call calendar spreads.
 The spread will be purchased for a debit because the longer-term option is more expensive than the shorter-term option.
 If we exit the trade as a spread, the maximum risk is equal to the debit we paid for it.

 Let’s find an actual example and work through the trade.
 The expected move after an earnings announcement can be calculated by adding the at the money put premium to the at the money call premium.
 This options trading strategy is known as a straddle.
 If the stock was at $20 and the $20 call and the $20 put were trading for $1.50 the straddle would cost $3.
 If we divide the price of the straddle by the strike price we get 15% ($3/$20).
 In this case a 15% move is expected.
 In the table below you can see that the straddle is actually trading for around $3.

 Option Stalker has calculated the expected move for stocks during the last 12 quarters and it has recorded the actual move after the earnings announcement.
 In the Pre-Earn Option tab, we can see the companies that announce after the close today or before the open tomorrow.
 We can also see the percentage of times that the stock has exceeded its expected earnings reaction in the last 12 quarters.
-For this strategy, we want stocks that rarely exceed the expected range and we want this week’s IV to be much greater than next week’s IV.
+For this calendar spreads strategy, we want stocks that rarely exceed the expected range and we want this week’s IV to be much greater than next week’s IV.

 The columns of greatest interest are the Expected Move % and the % of Times Exceeded columns.
 In this case, we can see that the expected move for JWN is 18.51% and the % Times Exceeded for JWN is 6.25%.
 We want stocks that rarely make the expected move and JWN has only done that 6.25% of the time in the last three years.

 If the short option is assigned the trader can exercise the longer-term option and exit the trade for a 100% loss.
 They will have effectively bought and sold the stock for $20 and they will lose the debit they paid for the calendar spread.
 If there is still some time premium in the option and the trader is assigned (short JWN @ $20) they can also buy the stock and sell the longer-term call option.
 Remember because of assignment you are short the stock and long the longer-term call.
 Typically, assignment will not be an issue until the Thursday before options expiration.
 Again, the key is to pick stocks that are likely to stay in the expected range.

 In the chart below we can see that JWN has resistance at the 50-day MA and long term, horizontal support at $19.
 There is a very good likelihood that it will stay in that range.

 If we click on the options price in the chain we can graphically see the change in options IV for that specific option and we can see the current value for each.
 In the image below you can see that the options for March 4th are trading at an IV of 1.99 and the options for March 11th are trading at an IV of 1.35.
-The calendar spread will be selling options with the higher IV and buying options with the lower IV and the trade will also have that “edge”.
+Entering calendar spreads by selling options with the higher IV and buying options with the lower IV ensures the trade will also have that “edge”.

 In the image below you can see that if we buy the JWN March (11) $20 calls, and we sell the JWN March (4) calls, the spread is $.17 bid offered at $.31.
 Ideally, we will be able to enter the spread for a debit of $.25 which is between the bid/ask spread.
 Our maximum risk on the spread is $.25 and our goal is to sell it after the earnings announcement for more than $.25.

 So we’ve already talked about one possible scenario where the stock rallies hard after the earnings announcement and where we have assignment risk.
 If we purchased a put calendar spread, the assignment risk would occur if the stock made a huge drop after the earnings announcement.
 We intentionally picked a boring stock so let’s look at more likely earnings reactions.

 The trader can close the spread down or they can buy back the short call and hold the long call.
 In this scenario the trader believes that the stock will rebound and they will be able to sell the longer-term call at a higher price next week.
 This might be a good strategy if the stock has fallen because of a drop in the market as opposed to a weak reaction to the earnings release.

 A big rally or a big decline after the earnings announcement might require you to leg out of the spread, but that will change the risk profile of the strategy and you will be speculating the underlying stock from that point on (as opposed to trading a decline in time premium and a disparity in IV).
-As long as you enter and exit the position as a spread your risk will always be limited to the debit you paid for the calendar spread.
+As long as you enter and exit the position as a spread your risk will always be limited to the debit you paid for the calendar spreads.